C191068/Ali_Khatami_Lottery6/README.md

 Something we want to avoid when we are waiting for a random number to return <br>

-whenwe requeste4d a random champion
+when we requested a random champion we are technically in this weired state <br>

+where we are waiting for a random number to returned <br>